How to migrate from Webflow to Shopify: Detail Guide By LitExtension Expert

 Step 2: Set Up Your Shopify Store

-Finally, configure your store settings by adding business details, setting up payment gateways, defining shipping rules, and applying the appropriate tax settings to ensure your store is ready for operation.
+- Configure your store settings to ensure your store is ready for operation.

 Step 3: Export Data from Webflow